Post-Roe, Native Americans face even more abortion hurdles

 Even when an IHS patient falls under one of those exceptions, many facilities “don’t have the materials or staff or the expertise to provide that abortion care,” van Schilfgaarde said.

-Matson, who is “Two-Spirit” and uses the pronoun they, said IHS staff didn’t discuss abortion as an option for their unplanned pregnancy.
-After getting the procedure at 13 weeks in Colorado, Matson, who lived in Rapid City at the time, felt uncomfortable returning to IHS despite ongoing bleeding.
+Matson uses the pronoun they and is two-spirit, a term used to describe those who combine traits of both men and women.
+Matson, who lived in Rapid City at the time, said IHS staff didn’t discuss abortion as an option for their unplanned pregnancy.
+After getting the procedure at 13 weeks in Colorado, they felt uncomfortable returning to IHS despite ongoing bleeding.

 While IHS staff can refer people to places that provide abortions, federal funds can only be used for “Hyde-permitted” procedures and related patient travel, agency officials said in a statement.
 And a federal report shows nearly 1 in 5 American Indians and Alaska Natives are uninsured.